Male clients in high-conflict matters can feel more challenging to work with than they should be.

 • Recover the relationship and realign strategy after missteps

-DEEP DIVE WORKSHOPS
+DEEP DIVE INTERACTIVE WORKSHOPS

 These shorter interactive sessions build on the foundational workshop, going deeper on specific challenges your team encounters.